-Collab Lab kicked off our first cohort that August with Scott, Caitlyn, Stacie Taylor-Cima, and Kate Sowles participating as developers with Andrew mentoring the group through the 8-week project.
+Collab Lab kicked off our first cohort that August with Scott, Caitlyn, Stacie Taylor, and Kate Sowles participating as developers with Andrew mentoring the group through the 8-week project.

 Since we launched, the response to Collab Lab has been overwhelmingly positive, further confirming the need for what we’re doing.
-We’ve collected a long backlog of early career developers who have expressed interest in participating and are working hard to scale up the program to accommodate demand.
+As of November, 2020, we’ve worked with 60 early-career developers in 6 countries and are working hard to scale up the program to accommodate demand.

 Collab Lab gave me a framework for how to navigate relationships on a software development team.
 I feel more confident and prepared walking into my first dev job with the communication experience I gained through all of the code reviews, retrospectives, and pair programming sessions.
-So thankful for the program and the supportive mentors who make it happen!~Mindy Zwanziger, Application Engineer Trainee at Sitka Technology Group
+So thankful for the program and the supportive mentors who make it happen!~Mindy Zwanziger, Associate Software Engineer at New Relic

 Support Collab Lab!